AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-ramplr"> </a>

 ### `ramplr`
-A left-to-right linear value ramp
+A left-to-right linear value ramp.

 |Port      |Description                                                        |Type                  |Default |
 |----------|-------------------------------------------------------------------|----------------------|--------|